Due diligence reporting tool

 What controls and risk-assessments do you place on third parties?

-Information security is our highest priority and we expect our partners to have the same high standards.
+Information security is our highest priority, and we expect our partners to have the same high standards.

 How are your network and servers protected against external threats and attacks?

-Our core platform technology, the ‘Sonata’ application is provided by our strategic technology partner, Bravura, and is developed using secure development principles, aligned to the OWASP (open web application security project) standards.
-This means there is regular application level ethical hacking conducted internally by Bravura throughout development.
+Our core platform technology, the ‘Sonata’ application is provided by our strategic technology partner, Bravura, and is developed using secure development principles, aligned to OWASP (open web application security project) standards.

 How do you respond to a cybersecurity incident?